Skip to content

 RORY: Except for 145, which is in tetrameter.

-— A sonnet is a poem of 14 lines that is written according to a formal rhyme scheme.
-Iambic pentameter and tetrameter both refer “to the pattern or rhythm in a line of poetry or verse and [have] to do with the number of syllables in the line and the emphasis placed on those syllables” (Your Dictionary).
+• A sonnet is a poem of 14 lines written according to a formal rhyme scheme.
+Iambic pentameter and tetrameter both refer “to the pattern or rhythm of a line of poetry or verse and has to do with the number of syllables in the line and the emphasis placed on those syllables” (Your Dictionary).

-Rory leaves the living room to study in the kitchen, and Lorelai flips open a copy of Kitchen Confidential: Adventures in the Culinary Underbelly (2000) by US chef Anthony Bourdain.
+Rory leaves the living room to study in the kitchen, and Lorelai flips open a copy of Kitchen Confidential: Adventures in the Culinary Underbelly by US chef Anthony Bourdain.
+It is visible again at 46:15 lying face down over the back of the couch.

-— This song does not seem ever to have been released commercially, but rather licensed to film and TV productions.
-(The Gilmore Girls Soundtrack came to the same conclusion.)
+• This song does not seem to have ever been released commercially, but rather licensed for use in film and television.

-DRELLA: Hey, what do you think about Pat Benatar?
+DRELLA: Hey, what do you think of Pat Benatar?

 LORELAI: Great idea.
 Can she play the harp?